enquiries@mechatechsystems.co.uk

 MechaTech Systems were commissioned to provide the vacuum system used for degassing and filling.
 The silicone oil needed to be air free, so it needed to be degassed and filled under vacuum.
 The filling chamber was designed to be large enough to support filling 4 lenses in parallel.
 The lenses needed to be filled a rate of up to 24 per hour.
 The lenses had to be filled by a narrow bore pipe so the oil had to be pumped.
 The product was to be sealed while still under vacuum, requiring a linear mechanical motion.

-CASE STUDY: VACUUM DRYING SYSTEM TO CONDITION NUCLEAR WASTE FOR NUCLEAR DECOMMISSIONING CUSTOMER
+CASE STUDY: VACUUM DRYING SYSTEM TO CONDITION NUCLEAR WASTE FOR NUCLEAR DECOMMISSIONING

 CUSTOMER REQUIREMENTS: